 The good news is you can study both A-levels and Access to HE Diplomas with learndirect, the UK’s leading online learning provider.
 So, you can fit your studies around your work and personal life.
 You just enrol and start your learning at your own pace.
 With online learning, all the materials are ready and waiting, and you get to dictate how and when you study.

 If you are keen to become a Primary School Teacher, UK learners can study their way towards their dream role thanks to our Teacher training courses online!
 To find out more information about your options, speak to one of our Course Executives on 01202 006 464.
-Alternatively, contact us online or click below to learn more.
+Alternatively, contact us online or download our FREE Access to Higher Education Diploma Faculty Brochure below for more information.